kcris/phenix-challenge/carrefour.dsi/phenix-challenge/readme.md

 There are two available repository implementations
 * an `in-memory` repository: loads all sales information for all days/stores in memory.
 Merging is straight forward.
 But given the memory constraints, will not be able to handle a large volume of data (in a real-world test).
-* an `on-disk` repository: stores all sales information for each pair {day,store} into a separate file.
+* an `on-disk` repository: stores all sales information for each pair `{day,store}` into a separate file.
 Merging happens by map-reducing multiple files to a single structure.
 We only load 2 such sales informations at a time in the memory, which allows implementing the memory constraints.
 (In case this is still not enough, we can further split the sales information into chunks, in a future version).

 Technical details:
 * plain java application, minimal or no dependencies
 	* no external libs except log4j (and that's not important either)
 * large input data
 	* csv is not fully loaded in memory, useless fields are ignored
-	* is 'reduced' while loading to 1 entry per productId
+	* we only load 2 sales informations in memory at a time
 * comparators used to parameterize the way that *top* is calculated
 	* by sales volume (consider a productInfo's unitsSold)
 	* by sales value (consider a productInfo's valueSold)
-* aggregators supported to parameterize the way that 2 productInfos instances are merged
+* aggregators supported to parameterize the way that 2 sales information instances are merged
 	* current aggregation policy: sums the unitsSold and valueSold (for the same productId)
-	* useful to merge multiple productInfo coming from different stores when computing the global top
-	* useful to merge weekly productInfo coming from different days (and different stores) when computing the weekly (global) top
+	* aggregation allows to get global or weekly statistics
 * main work was split into 2 phases, using 2 threads each (allowing for true parallelism, since we have a dual core cpu)
-	* phase A: create journals for last week (7 days) - this was split into 2 threads
+	* phase A: load journals for last week (7 days) and create sales information - this was split into 2 threads
 		* one thread loads journal for 3 days
 		* one thread loads journal for 4 days
 	* phase B: generate the output statistics - this was also split in 2 threads